 Despite more organisations acknowledging that culture has an important and direct impact on business performance (quality, safety, continuity, profitability), it’s often unclear what changes are needed exactly to have significant positive effects.
 Denison’s organisational culture model and the related Denison culture survey are intended to support the roles of internal and external harmony of the organisational culture.

-The Denison culture survey has four essential organisational characteristics
+The Denison Organizational Culture Survey has four essential organisational characteristics

 The Denison organisational culture model consists of four components that are subdivided into a total of twelve management principles.
 Here follows an explanation of these important organisational aspects.

 An organisational culture’s adaptability tells you something about the extent to which an organisation can observe organisational processes and change them if needed.
 Adaptability is part of the flexibility quadrant in the Denison model for organisational culture, which also contains the following components.